cjgamble21/Sorting-Analysis/README.md

 This project is recommended to be built and run in CLion.
 Open the project's root directory in CLion.
 Once opened, head to the file Driver.cpp.
 In Driver, change the file path to the absolute path of the IntegerData or StringData directory in the project, depending on which data set you want to test.
-For example, since I am on a Mac, my absolute file path is:
+For example, since I am on a Mac and because I want to test sorting on integer data, my absolute file path would be:
 ```
 /Users/cjgamble/CLionProjects/21f-pa02-connor-gamble/Data/IntegerData
 ```